Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

 An interesting thing happens to the cellular aging process when you reduce your calories.

-In an animal study, rhesus monkeys were fed a third less calories.
-Compared to the study control group who ate normally, the calorie-restricted monkeys’ healthy lifespan and survival rates increased significantly.
+In an animal study, rhesus monkeys in the experimental group were fed a third fewer calories than monkeys in the control group, who ate normally.
+Compared to the control group, the calorie-restricted monkeys’ healthy lifespan and survival rates increased significantly.

-What about you?
-When you fast or restrict your calories, many beneficial changes take place in your cells:
+How does this apply to you?
+When you fast or restrict your calories, some highly beneficial changes take place in your cells:

-• Your cells and tissues work extra hard to fight damaging free radicals and repair its genetic materials.
+Your cells and tissues work extra hard to fight damaging free radicals and repair their genetic materials.

-• Your mitochondria undergo mitochondrial biogenesis where they replace old, malfunctioning mitochondria with new ones.
+Your mitochondria undergo mitochondrial biogenesis, a process where they replace old, malfunctioning mitochondria with new ones.

 No Fasting Required: Trick Your Body into Regeneration Mode With the ‘Molecule of Youth’